 Much of the world in fact operates on the basis of the permeability of the mind: the advertising industry; the brainwashing of commercialism – to name a couple of the more benign (although often far from benign) examples.

 Then there is toxic exploitation of the belief in the permeability of the mind.
 There are voodoo practitioners who – if they are unethical – may employ ritual procedures to solidify thought forms to harm their targets.
 A Western couple who lived in Ghana related how they witnessed for themselves a schoolteacher being the target of voodoo (or juju as it is called there) and instantly becoming mad from that point on.
-In another case, a young woman made a suicide attempt, and her West African mother believed that someone had “worked” on her.
 I’ve heard it said a number of times that voodoo cannot work on someone who does not believe in it.
 It is fear that lets it in.
 Similar ideas exist among the “psychic community” – through fear, one becomes more open and susceptible to psychic attack.
 But this does not explain why a psychic or voodoo attack might also fall onto those who are physically or psychically close to the victim – who may have no knowledge of the attack, and no fear.

 To continue on the subject of the problem with proposing the impermeability of the human mind, those who rape the minds of entire generations of entire nations to the purpose of evil seem to know differently, and it has been demonstrated to work.
 At the Institute of Propaganda Studies in Israel, we were shown techniques used to brainwash the German people before and during WWII into believing the Jews and other races were subhuman; techniques which were first honed in relation to the Namibian peoples – the first victims of genocide perpetrated by Germany in the 20th Century.
 Then there is Hamas and Isis – infiltrating the minds of their human instruments of mass murder – “grooming” them for this task from infancy.